 Shareholders who wish to attend the General Meeting shall:

-(ii) give notice of his or her intention to participate at the General Meeting no later than Friday 22 March 2019.
+(ii) give notice of his or her intention to participate at the General Meeting no later than Friday 1 April 2016.
 Notice of attendance at the General Meeting shall be made in writing to Atrium Ljungberg AB, P.O.
-Box 4200, SE‐131 04 Nacka, or by telephone +46 8 615 89 00, or via the Company’s website www.al.se, or by e‐mail to email@example.com.
+Box 4200, SE‐131 04 Nacka, or by fax +46 8 615 89 99, or by telephone +46 8 615 89 00, or via the Company’s website www.atriumljungberg.se, or by e‐mail to email@example.com.
 When giving notice of participation, the shareholder shall state name, personal identification number or company registration number, telephone number and number of shares represented at the General Meeting.
 If participation is by way of proxy, such document should be submitted in connection with the notice of participation at the General Meeting.
-For shareholders who wish to participate at the General Meeting by proxy, a proxy form will be available at the company’s website, www.al.se and may be ordered by contacting the Company at the above telephone number.
+For shareholders who wish to participate at the General Meeting by proxy, a proxy form will be available at the company’s website, www.atriumljungberg.se and may be ordered by contacting the Company at the above telephone number.

 Matters to be dealt with at the Meeting

 3. Preparation and approval of the voting list

 4. Election of at least one person to certify the minutes

 5. Establishment of whether the Meeting has been duly convened

 6. Presentation of the Annual Report and the Auditor’s Report and the Consolidated Financial Statement and the Group Auditor’s Report

 7. Resolution regarding adoption of the profit and loss statement and the balance sheet and the consolidated profit and loss statement and consolidated balance sheet

 8. Resolution regarding discharge from liability for the members of the Board of Directors and the Managing Director